fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 We have built a simple server-side **ASP.NET** wrapper for FusionCharts.
 The `FusionCharts server-side ASP.NET` wrapper lets you easily add rich and interactive charts to any ASP.NET project.
 Using the wrapper, you can create charts in your browsers, without writing any JavaScript code.

+FusionCharts allows you to follow two different approaches to render charts using ASP.NET:

+- ASP.NET wrapper

+- FusionCharts.NET Visualization library

+We recommend you to use FusionCharts.NET library over ASP.NET wrapper, as the library comes with some advantages listed below:

+- FusionCharts.NET library is compatible with ASP.NET Framework, ASP.NET Core, ASP.NET Standard, Mono/Xamarin whereas ASP.NET wrapper is only compatible with ASP.NET Framework.

+- FusionCharts.NET library has the ability to accept data from different sources.

+- FusionCharts.NET library accepts remote data.

+- FusionCharts.NET library allows operations on data.

+- FusionCharts.NET library has the ability to handle chart structure-specific json.

+- FusionCharts.NET library has the ability of conditional data plot formatting.

+- Using FusionCharts.NET library you can specify a page-level theme.

+- You can write fully object-oriented c#/VB code when using the FusionCharts.NET library.

 In this page, we'll see how to install FusionCharts and render a chart using the `FusionCharts server-side ASP.NET` wrapper.

 ## Installation